thetemplateblog/openreef/docs/calibration/calibration-guide.md

 - **b** (y-intercept): blank absorbance
 - **R²**: correlation coefficient (should be > 0.99)

+**Automated Analysis Tool**: Use the Python script in `tools/calibration/` to automatically calculate fit coefficients from your calibration data.
+See [tools/calibration/README.md](../../tools/calibration/README.md) for usage instructions.

 #### Step 4: Save Calibration Data

 Save to `phosphate_cal.json`: